openactive-archive/dataset-site-generator/README.md

 ## Getting Started

-This site originated from the Openactive Dataset Site Generator.
+This site originated from the OpenActive Dataset Site Generator.
 For more information see the [Dataset Site Generator Wiki](https://github.com/openactive/dataset-site-generator/wiki/).

 ## Developers Notes